 Ruth Davidson Hahn is a founding member and 21 year veteran dancer of the world renowned Mark Morris Dance Group from 1980 – 2001, and a Stanley J. Wertheimer Fellow of 2013.
-Ruth is presently committed to establishing her new outreach programs, Dance for Parkinson's, a movement class for the Parkinson's community, and Movement & Music for retirement living, assisted living and memory care communities, in the place she calls home, Lincoln, Nebraska.
-Dance for Parkinson's and Movement & Music are modeled after the acclaimed Dance for PD® program founded by the Brooklyn Parkinson Group and the Mark Morris Dance Group which Ruth is specially trained in.
+Ruth is presently committed to establishing her new outreach programs, Dance for Parkinson's, a movement class for the Parkinson's community, and Movement & Music for retirement living, assisted living and memory care communities.
+Dance for Parkinson's and Movement & Music are modeled after the acclaimed Dance for PD® program founded by the Brooklyn Parkinson Group and the Mark Morris Dance Group where Ruth trains, teaches, and is licensed.

-While performing and teaching with MMDG nationally and internationally, she also choreographed and had her own works performed at notable venues, including the Jacob's Pillow Dance Festival and the Edinburgh International Festival.
+While performing and teaching with MMDG, based in New York City, nationally and internationally, she also choreographed and had her own works performed at notable venues, including the Jacob's Pillow Dance Festival and the Edinburgh International Festival.
 As a dancer with MMDG, Ruth participated in numerous internationally broadcast television programs, including Falling Down Stairs, with cellist Yo Yo Ma, and Purcell's Dido and Aeneas.
 She served as rehearsal director and assistant to the choreographer on many projects with Mark Morris, including two episodes of the PBS series, Sesame Street, for the Children's Television Workshop.

-Before moving to Lincoln Ruth was the resident choreographer for Millennial Arts Productions, a multimedia company in NYC dedicated to creating large productions of oratorios.
+Ruth has been the resident choreographer for Millennial Arts Productions, a multimedia company in NYC dedicated to creating large productions of oratorios.
 Her credits with them include but are not limited to choreographing Igor Stravinsky's Pulcinella (1997), George Frideric Handel's Esther aside the Jean Racine play of Esther (1998), and Handel's Messiah (1999).

 Ruth was born and grew up in New York City.
 She is an award winning graduate of New York's High School of Performing Arts and received her Bachelor of Fine Arts in Dance from SUNY at Purchase, New York.
 In addition to dancing with MMDG, early in her career she danced with the Hannah Kahn Dance Company and the Don Redlich Dance Company where she had the honor of being choreographed on and performing works of the late dance master, Hanya Holm.
 Ruth appears in Hanya: Portrait of a Pioneer, a biographical film on the career of Ms. Holm starring Julie Andrews as narrator.